ishara/sonar-examples/projects/languages/flex/flex-sonar-runner-coverage/README.md

-This example demonstrates how to analyze a Flex project with the SonarQube Runner.
+This example demonstrates how to analyze a Flex project with the SonarQube Runner and retrieving code coverage data from a Cobertura report.

 Prerequisites
 =============